nick-otter/nick-otter.github.io/_posts/2023-02-17-What Is A DevOps Engineer.md

 # Devops Engineer Fundamentals

-[The DevOps Handbook, Second Edition: How to Create World-Class Agility, Reliability, & Security in Technology Organizations: Gene Kim, Jez Humble, Patrick Debois, John Willis, Nicole Forsgren](https://www.amazon.co.uk/DevOps-Handbook-Second-World-Class-Organizations/dp/B09L56826R/ref=sr_1_2?adgrpid=54933751562&gclid=CjwKCAiA0cyfBhBREiwAAtStHFf2kVnsLsJG29u-yx3BFyGQPmmsbuCO6-COUPdANu3hWg7Z_IDM6BoCAxQQAvD_BwE&hvadid=259067638720&hvdev=c&hvlocphy=9045271&hvnetw=g&hvqmt=e&hvrand=16537500343183288233&hvtargid=kwd-298080548321&hydadcr=24405_1748889&keywords=the+devops+handbook&qid=1676886524&sr=8-2) has worthy DevOps definitions and responsibilities.
+[The DevOps Handbook, Second Edition: How to Create World-Class Agility, Reliability, & Security in Technology Organizations: Gene Kim Jez Humble Patrick Debois John Willis Nicole Forsgren](https://www.amazon.co.uk/DevOps-Handbook-Second-World-Class-Organizations/dp/B09L56826R/ref=sr_1_2?adgrpid=54933751562&gclid=CjwKCAiA0cyfBhBREiwAAtStHFf2kVnsLsJG29u-yx3BFyGQPmmsbuCO6-COUPdANu3hWg7Z_IDM6BoCAxQQAvD_BwE&hvadid=259067638720&hvdev=c&hvlocphy=9045271&hvnetw=g&hvqmt=e&hvrand=16537500343183288233&hvtargid=kwd-298080548321&hydadcr=24405_1748889&keywords=the+devops+handbook&qid=1676886524&sr=8-2) has worthy DevOps definitions and responsibilities.
 Using that as a foundation and combined with my personal experience, here's what I think.

 A "DevOps Engineer" should be defined as so:
 * DevOps is a methodology, not an individual task